The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

+\begin{remark} The value $1/4$ plays a key role in the spectral theory of hyperbolic surfaces, because it is the bottom of the $L^2$-spectrum of the Laplacian on $\mathbb{H}^2$, see \cite{McKeanquarter} for a nice proof.
+Eigenvalues less than $1/4$ (i.e. for which the parameter $r_j$ is imaginary) are called \textit{small} \cite[Chapter 8]{Bus}, and are the protagonist of the famous Selberg $1/4$ conjecture \cite{SarSel}. \end{remark}

-The Selberg trace formula is a very powerful tool as it allows to extract seemingly inaccessible information regarding spectral geometry of $X$ via the understanding of the lengths of its geodesics; and the latter quantities are directly computable from the traces of the elements $\pi_1(X)\subset \mathrm{PSL}(2;\mathbb{R})$. \\
+The Selberg trace formula is a very powerful tool as it allows to extract seemingly inaccessible information regarding spectral geometry of $X$ via the understanding of the lengths of its geodesics; the latter quantities are directly computable from the traces of the elements $\pi_1(X)\subset \mathrm{PSL}_2(\mathbb{R})$. \\

-In the present paper, we will derive a specialization of the general Selberg trace formula that relates, for a closed oriented hyperbolic three-manifold $Y,$ the following quantities: \begin{itemize} \item on the spectral side, the square roots of the eigenvalues of the Laplacian on coexact $1$-forms $t_j=\sqrt{\lambda_j^*}$; \item on the geometric side, the volume $\mathrm{vol}(Y)$ and the complex lengths $\mathbb{C}\ell(\gamma)$ of the closed geodesics $\gamma$ of $Y$. \end{itemize} Recall here that for a closed geodesic $\gamma$ in a hyperbolic three-manifold there is a notion of \textit{holonomy} $\mathrm{hol}(\gamma)$, namely how a orthonormal framing for the normal bundle of $\gamma$ is rotated under parallel transport along $\gamma$.
+In the present paper, we will derive a specialization of the general Selberg trace formula that relates, for a closed oriented hyperbolic three-manifold $Y,$ the following quantities: \begin{itemize} \item on the spectral side, the square roots of the eigenvalues of the Laplacian (with repetitions) on coexact $1$-forms $t_j=\sqrt{\lambda_j^*}$; \item on the geometric side, the volume $\mathrm{vol}(Y)$ and the complex lengths $\mathbb{C}\ell(\gamma)$ of the closed geodesics $\gamma$ of $Y$. \end{itemize} Recall here that for a closed geodesic $\gamma$ in a hyperbolic three-manifold there is a notion of \textit{holonomy} $\mathrm{hol}(\gamma)$, namely how an orthonormal framing for the normal bundle of $\gamma$ is rotated under parallel transport along $\gamma$.
 The complex length of $\gamma$ is then given by

-As in the case of surfaces, these are directly computable in term of the traces of elements $\pi_1(Y)\subset \mathrm{PSL}(2;\mathbb{C})$.
-The formula is then the following. \begin{thm}[Explicit Selberg trace formula for coclosed 1-forms on closed hyperbolic 3-manifolds] Let $Y$ be a closed oriented hyperbolic three-manifold, and let $H$ be an even, smooth, compactly supported, $\R$-valued function on $\R.$ Then the following identity holds.
+As in the case of surfaces, these are directly computable in term of the traces of elements $\pi_1(Y)\subset \mathrm{PSL}_2(\mathbb{C})$.
+The formula is then the following. \begin{teor}[Explicit Selberg trace formula for coexact 1-forms on closed hyperbolic 3-manifolds] Let $Y$ be a closed oriented hyperbolic three-manifold, and let $H$ be an even, smooth, compactly supported, $\R$-valued function on $\R.$ Then the following identity holds:

-The smoothness of $H$ above can be relaxed to allow much slower decay of $\widehat{H}$ (see Theorem \ref{geometrictraceformulallimit} for a more precise description of the decay condition). \end{thm}
+where $\widehat{H}(t) := \int_\mathbb{R} H(x) e^{-ix \cdot t} dx$ is the Fourier transform of $H.$ In fact, the identity also holds under weaker assumptions on $H$ (see Theorem \ref{geometrictraceformulallimitnew} for a more precise statement). \end{teor} \begin{remark} While we could find other specializations of the Selberg trace formula to differential forms on hyperbolic three-manifolds in the literature (see \cite[Theorem 2]{Fried} and \cite[Chapter II, \S 1]{Millson}), none of them were sufficiently explicit for our purposes.
+We refer to Section \ref{traceformulanew} for a more detailed discussion. \end{remark}